workflowhub-eu/about/Registering-a-workflow-with-a-diagram-and-abstract-CWL.md

 ## Filling in the metadata

-The next page is basically a form to gather the necessary meta data that will be inclosed in the RO-crate.
+The next page is basically a form to gather the necessary metadata that will be inclosed in the RO-crate.

 ### The fields:
 - **Title\***: This field is mandatory and is with some workflow types pre-filled with the title of the workflow.